One morning at the beginning of the the year I was making my way to the underground station to go to work.

-I had suddenly felt like I have been transported back in time five years!
-This song reminded me of a particular person who I had been in a relationship with and we went through a difficult break up.
-Although a few years have passed and we are both happy and have moved on with our separate lives this song will always evoke a heavy feeling in me as it was a time in my life full of such deep emotion and feelings for him.
+I'd suddenly felt like I'd been transported back in time five years!
+This song reminded me of a particular person who I'd been in a relationship with during that time, and we went through a difficult break up.
+Although a few years have passed and we're both happy, and have moved on with our separate lives, this song will always evoke a heavy feeling in me as it was a time in my life full of such deep emotion and feelings for him.

-As the song was playing I caught my mood and noticed that I had lost my mojo a little bit.
-In fact, I had lost a lot of it all of a sudden!
+As the song was playing I caught my mood and noticed that I'd slightly lost my 'mojo' for the day.
+In fact, I realised I'd had lost all of it!
 The mood of the song and the ones that followed it had put me in a bit of a funk.
 Oh, those bloody love ballads! *shakes fist at the sky in anger*

 Welcome to my Monday morning Mr. Bruno Mars, but you weren't invited.

-Songs are stories which can be so relatable to each and everyone of us on an individual level depending on what we are going through at any time in our lives.
-They speak to us, sometimes it feels directly to our heart.
-Lyrics have the ability to pick you up and put you in a great mood, or they have the ability to put you down, with the words speaking to past memories of losing a loved one, a painful break-up or anger towards someone, and putting those emotions into the forefront of your mind.
-Furthermore, a song can transport us to a very specific moment in our past when we heard it, and depending if that was during a good or bad event in your life this unexpected audio time travel can be both a blessing and a curse to your current mood in the present.
+Songs are stories which can be so relatable to each and everyone of us on an individual level.
+Depending on what we're going through at any time in our lives, they speak to us, sometimes feeling as if it's happening directly with our hearts.
+Lyrics have the ability to pick you up and put you in a great mood, or they have the ability to put you down, with the words that can speak to past memories of losing a loved one, a painful break-up or anger towards someone.
+Songs can put all of these feelings and emotions into the forefront of your mind.
+Furthermore, a song can transport us to a very specific moment in our past when we have a vivid memory of hearing it.
+If that was during a good or bad event in your life this unexpected audio time travel can be both a blessing and a curse to your current mood in the present.

-True, sometimes we can listen to a song, sing the lyrics and at the same time not pay any attention to the words or their meanings and enjoy the track as a whole.
-Its kind of like when you were ten years old in the back of the car swaying along to the Spice Girls unknowingly singing at the top of your lungs about putting on condoms;
+True, sometimes we can listen to a song, sing the lyrics and at the same time pay no attention to the words or their meanings and enjoy the track as a whole.
+It's similar to when you were ten years old in the back of the car swaying along to the Spice Girls and unknowingly singing at the top of your lungs about putting on condoms;

-So with Bruno Mars now ringing in my ears as I am walking along I have become rather frustrated, in fact angry at how the words of someone else had now thrown me off of my thoughts and my positive morning vibe.
+As I'm walking along with Bruno Mars now ringing in my ears I've become rather frustrated, in fact angry, at how the words of someone else had now thrown me off of my thoughts and my positive morning vibe.

-So I decided to cut them out and switched to instrumental music, and it changed everything.
+This led me to make the decision to cut them out and switch to instrumental music, and it changed everything.

 No more words.

-I discovered that listening to music with no lyrics is really effective in helping to bring in my focus, and also let my mind wander.
-It gives my mind the peace and mental space it needs to think.
-Any tracks which have calming and smooth instrumentals help me drift away in my thoughts, enabling me to tap into the creative part of my brain and melt into a different world in my mind, where possibilities of what I want to do with my life are endless.
-When I shut out the world and just play the background music my own story and ideas start singing through louder and louder and come to the forefront.
+I discovered that listening to music with no lyrics is really effective in helping to bring in focus, and also to let the mind wander.
+It gives peace of mind and mental space needed to think.
+Any tracks which have calming and smooth instrumentals can help you drift away into your thoughts.
+It enables you to tap into the creative part of your brain and melt into a different world in the mind, where possibilities of what you want to do with your life are endless.
+When you shut out the world and just play the background music, your own story and your future plans can be heard properly as they start to sing louder and louder without being interrupted.

-If you already do the above then what types of instrumentals work best for you?
+If you already do the above, what types of instrumentals work best for you?